CVE-2007-1860: mod_jk double-decoding

 mod_jk apache

-• To pass the request to Tomcat for processing:
+• To forward the request to Tomcat for processing:

 mod_jk tomcat